5 GREAT REASONS WHY IT’S NEVER TOO LATE FOR A FILM CAREER

 - Andrea Arnold – A former actress who decided to start a new career path in filmmaking started her first feature “Red Road” at the age of 45, and her breakthrough feature film “Fish Tank” came at the and age of 48.

-The great thing about filmmaking today is it’s so much easier than it was years ago.
-Technology has made the ability to make movies on incredibly cheap equipment, that you can start right now.
+The beautiful thing about filmmaking today is that it’s a lot easier than it used to be.
+Technology has made it possible to make movies using incredibly low-cost equipment, which you may begin doing right now.